Mitriyweb/llimo.app/features.md

    - v1.0.0: Add implemented as "done" in changelog.
    - v1.1.0: Full spec coverage, Docker safety, vuln tests.

+10. **Auto file attachment**: check every file that were injected/returned in chat messages and inject in the prompt updated ones.

 ## v1.2.0+ (Future)
 - Multi-modal (full video gen via ai-sdk).
 - Parallel chats, advanced archiving (S3 or other clouds or database agnostic?).